CHC50113 Diploma of Early Childhood Education and Care – Traineeship

 Course/Tuition Fees do not include the cost of recommended reading materials for your course.
-These can be purchased separately by the student through Meerilinga or an external provider.
+These can be purchased separately by the student through an external provider.
 Please note if purchased externally, they must be the correct edition and be purchased before the commencement of your studies.
 See below for resource information.
 Please note: students who cannot obtain a current copy of the recommended reading materials will be able to access the recommended text from the Class Set in the Student Library.
 These books cannot be taken home.